Skip navigation

 Daniel's research deals with transnational movements and associations in 19th/20th-century Europe.
 He is particularly interested in competing conceptualisations of global order, the ways in which campaigners sought to effect change at the international level, and the relationship between nationalism and internationalism.
 Daniel has special expertise in the history of international organisations, covering the work of the League of Nations as well as the associations set up by activists.
 He has edited two volumes that relate to this research area, Internationalism Reconfigured: Transnational Ideas and Movements between the World Wars (London, 2011) and, with Wouter Van Acker and Christophe Verbruggen, International Organizations and Global Civil Society: Histories of the Union of International Associations (London, 2019).

 At present, Daniel is working on the history of student activism in the period from the interwar years to the early Cold War.
 Specific findings from his work in this area feature in The English Historical Review (2017) and Social History (2023), while the broader themes are covered in a book chapter on 'Student Activists and International Cooperation in a Changing World'.
-His research in this field has generated funded research projects (run together with Georgina Brewis, UCL Institute of Education) and collaborations with the National Union of Students and the Workers' Educational Associations.
+His research in this field has generated funded research projects (run together with Georgina Brewis, UCL Institute of Education), collaborations with the National Union of Students (NUS) and the Workers' Educational Association (WEA) as well as two projects for edited volumes that are under contract with Liverpool University Press.

 • Please visit the Pure Research Information Portal for further information